near/near-indexer-for-explorer/README.md

 ## Creating read-only PostgreSQL user

-We highly recommend to use separate read-only user for those who use database indexer is filling.
+We highly recommend using a separate read-only user to access the data to avoid unexcepted corruption of the indexed data.

 Here's how to create read-only user in PostgreSQL: